josiewanjala-cloud/jaseci/README.md

 # jaseci
-My first repository on github with the jaseci platform
+My first repository on github with the jaseci platform and jac program